 When they find the right person, they'll be sexually attracted in a normal way.
 No. While many asexuals form some levels of sexual attraction, others have no desire for any sex at all throughout their entire lives.

 No. Bisexuals do form relationships and partnerships with straight people, and biromantics who are also asexual.
 They can and do have romantic orientations toward straight people too.
-This in no way compromises their gender identity.
+While some of them are looking specifically for asexual dating, this in no way compromises their gender identity.

 No. Celibates choose to give up sex, usually for religious reasons.
 Catholic priests and nuns are the most obvious examples, but Buddhist monks and Hindu spiritual leaders do too.
 Asexuals do not choose to give up sex - they just don't want it, or at least want less or little of it.